-I have not hard data to support this hypothesis but my own categorization of the causes of disengagement looks like this:
+I have no hard data to support this hypothesis but my own categorization of the causes of disengagement look like this:

 - The video and the audio don’t match.
-Suddenly ( or not that suddenly) what I hear saying, not just by the leadership itself but the overall narrative that inundates the place, and what I see, are out of sync, like those videos or TV broadcasts where the mouth of the speaker seem to be in a different planet.
+Suddenly (or not that suddenly) what I hear being said, not just by the leadership itself but the overall narrative that inundates the place, and what I see, are out of sync, like those videos or TV broadcasts where the mouth of the speaker seems to be on a different planet.
 This out-of-sync, not-matching does not have to be dramatic.
 In fact, it is more dangerous when subtle, when recurrent disconnects tell my brain that trust is getting a bit rusty.

 - Personal gratification has become insufficient.
-Monetary or not, (probably not monetary is more often) I am not getting my brain dopamine working as much as before (apologies for the clumsy neurobabble)
+Monetary or not, (probably not monetary is more common) I am not getting my brain dopamine working as much as before (apologies for the clumsy neurobabble)